istudyatuni/tasker/README.md

 Then open http://localhost:11697

-*If you want to manage your database (delete tasks, for example), run*
+*If you want to manage your database (delete tasks, for example), you also need to run adminer*

 ```bash
 docker-compose up -d tasker adminer